-We may give up some speed to cats with thinner hulls and daggerboards, but since we’ve spent 85% (107 days on passage out of 2 years) of our time at anchor/on a mooring/dockside, I’d rather have the space.
+We give up some speed to cats with thinner hulls and daggerboards.
+But since we’ve spent 85% (107 days on passage out of 2 years) of our time at anchor/on a mooring/dockside, I’d rather have more space.

 - Cracked Mini Keel

 - We discovered a crack in our port mini keel while hauled out in the BVIs.
-We’re fairly sure we didn’t hit bottom on that side so our best guess for the cause is when we “beached” the boat in La Rochelle on the asphalt ramp so Uchimata could do some work on the props for us.
+We’re fairly sure we haven’t hit bottom on that side yet.
+Our best guess is when we “beached” the boat in La Rochelle on the asphalt ramp so Uchimata could do some work on the props for us.
 Can’t really fault the Helia for this one.

 - Leaking Hydraulic System